Enter Search Term:

 Maria Mercedes Gomez, 65, is a leader in her community in Honduras.
 They are resisting the construction of a hydro-electric dam without their consent.

-Across the world, human rights are under attack.
+Across the world, people’s fundamental freedoms are under attack.
 People are being oppressed, discriminated, silenced and even killed.
 Democracy is under threat.
 People are often excluded from decisions that affect them.

-Thanks to your support, Trócaire’s Human Rights and Justice programme works to challenge these injustices.
-We empower women and men to challenge unjust power structures.
+Thanks to your support, Trócaire’s Access to Justice programme works to challenge these injustices.
+We empower women and men to challenge unjust power structures that keep them in poverty.
 To claim their rights.
 To stand together and fight for justice and equality.

 Every woman, man and child is born equal.
 We are all born with the right to a dignified life, free from injustice.